-With a history spanning more than 130 years, the Tokyo Institute of Technology is one of country’s leading institutions for science and technology.
-It is the only university outside the National Seven Universities group to feature in the top five of the ranking.
+With a history spanning more than 130 years, the Tokyo Institute of Technology is one of the country’s leading institutions for science and technology.
+It is the only university outside the National Seven Universities group to feature in the top five of the rankings.

 Founded in 1882, the university’s main library, situated on the Ookayama campus, is the largest science and technology library in Japan.

 Admission to the university is highly selective and considered to be one of the most difficult university admissions processes in Japan.
-Owing to this, the university has a relatively small student body with under 10,000 students enrolled.
+Due to this, the university has a relatively small student body with under 10,000 students.

 Student experiences of studying in Japan